 FRP offers approximately three inches greater interior space than a comparable aluminum body, which requires side posts and interior lining.

 Another factor to consider is interior visibility.
 "FRP provides a bright white interior in the van body, especially when coupled with a translucent roof," says Besse.
 "This makes working inside the van body much easier."
-WT

 Originally posted on Work Truck Online